 • represents clients in administrative proceedings in the national and EU courts.

-Katharina’s pro bono work includes advising charities on corporate, commercial and public procurement matters.
+Katharina’s pro bono work includes providing regulatory advice to charities and other non-profit organizations.

 Katharina gained valuable experience during a secondment the in-house legal team of a global pharmaceutical company.